vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/intro.md

 ### Clean your workspace

-Sometimes you may what to clean your workspace, and revert to the last local committed state.
+Sometimes you may want to clean your workspace, and revert to the last local committed state.

 Run the following command: